microsoft/coyote/docs/_learn/programming-models/actors/synchronous-execution.md

 A second overload of `ReceiveEventAsync` allows you to provide a list of event types each with their own predicates.
 This version of the method receives the first matching event.

+A `ReceiveEventAsync` call blocks all non-matching events from being dequeued from the actor's inbox.

 ## Potential deadlocks with ReceiveEventAsync

 You should be careful with the use of `ReceiveEventAsync` when using `CreateActorAndExecuteAsync`